Enriching continuous Lagrange finite element approximation spaces using neural networks: Numerical results

 \subsubsection{High-frequency case}

-To increase in complexity, we investigate a higher-frequency problem by taking $\kappa=8$ in \eqref{eq:analytical_solution_Lap2D}.
-In this section, we start by testing the error estimates in \cref{par:Lap2Dhigh_error_estimations} with $k\in\{1,2,3\}$ polynomial order and evaluate the gains obtained in \cref{par:Lap2Dhigh_gains} on a sample of parameters.
+To increase in complexity, we investigate a higher-frequency problem by taking $\kappa=8$ in~\eqref{eq:analytical_solution_Lap2D}.
+In this section, we start by testing the error estimates.
+Then, we compare the different methods and evaluate the gains obtained on a sample of parameters.

-\paragraph*{Physics-informed training.} This time, we use the Fourier features from \cite{TanSri2020} as presented in \cref{sec:spectral_bias} to construct the PINN prior $u_\theta$.
+This time, we use the Fourier features from \cite{TanSri2020} as presented in \cref{sec:spectral_bias} to construct the PINN prior $u_\theta$.
 The hyperparameters are defined in \cref{tab:paramtest2_2D}; we use the Adam optimizer and then switch to the LBFGS optimizer after the $n_\text{switch}$-th epoch.
-We consider $N_\text{col}=6000$ collocation points, uniformly chosen on $\Omega$.
+We consider $N_\text{col}=\num{6000}$ collocation points, uniformly chosen on $\Omega$.
 We impose the Dirichlet boundary conditions as in \cref{sec:Lap2Dlow} using the level-set function and the same residual loss.

-\paragraph{Error estimates} \mbox{} \\
+\boldparagraph{Error estimates}

 We perform the same test as in \cref{sec:Lap2Dlow}, with a standard training (Sobolev training is not considered).

-The results displayed in \cref{fig:case2}, where we observe the expected behavior.
+The results are displayed in \cref{fig:case2}, where we observe the expected behavior.
 Indeed, all schemes have the correct order of accuracy, and the enhanced FEM has a significantly lower error constant than the classical FEM.

-\paragraph{Comparison of different approaches} \mbox{} \\
+\boldparagraph{Comparison of different approaches}

-We perform the same comparison as in \cref{par:Lap2D_comparison} for the high-frequency case.
-We focus on the first parameter $\bm{\mu}^{(1)}$ and compare the standard FEM method with the additive approach, first in the \cref{tab:case2_2D_comparison} where we can see the different errors obtained with the different methods for $k=1$ fixed and $N\in\{16,32\}$ as well as the gains obtained in comparison with standard FEM.
-Next, we take a closer look at the solution obtained with the different approaches in \cref{fig:case2_2D_plots} considering $N=16$; for each method, we compare the solution obtained ($u_h$ for standard FEM and $u_h^+$ for the additive approach) with the analytical solution $u$.
-For the enriched method, using the PINN prior $u_\theta$, we will also compare the proposed correction; namely, for the additive approach, we will compare $p_h^+$ with $u-u_\theta$.